 \begin{lemma} Tubings of $K_{1,m}$ are in bijection with chains in the Boolean lattice $\mathcal{B}_m$. \end{lemma}

-\begin{proof} Given a spine $S$ of a tubing $T$ of $K_{1,m}$, we can recover the corresponding chain in the Boolean lattice as follows.
+\begin{proof} Given a spine $S$ of a tubing $T$ of $K_{1,m}$, we can construct the corresponding chain in the Boolean lattice as follows.
 The bottom element of the chain is the subset including anything that is grouped with $*$ in $S$.
 Each subsequent subset is made by adding in the elements in the next level of $S$, until we reach the top level.
+As mentioned in Remark~\ref{remark:tubes}, once we reach the first tube containing $*$, we have nested tubes.
+So the subsets are nested, resulting in a chain in $\mathcal{B}_m$.
 Any elements not used in the subsets of the chain will be those that appear below the $*$ in $S$.

-Starting with a chain $C \in \mathcal{B}_m$, we can recover the corresponding spine $S$ (and thus the tubing) by reversing this process.
+Starting with a chain $C \in \mathcal{B}_m$, we can obtain the corresponding spine $S$ (and thus the tubing) by reversing this process.
 Any elements not in the maximal subset of $C$ will be in the bottom level of $S$ as singletons.
 Any elements in the minimal chain of $C$ will appear with $*$ in $S$.
 The new elements that appear in each subsequent subset in $C$ appear together as a new level in $S$.
 Once we have $S$, we can, of course, recover $T$. \end{proof}

-\begin{lemma} Let $T$ be a $k$-tubing and $T'$ be a $(k+j)$-tubing of $K_{1,m}$, and let $C$ and $C'$ be their corresponding chains in $\mathcal{B}_m$ via the bijection in Lemma~\ref{tubings-chains-bijection}. $T \subset T'$ if and only if $C'$ can be obtained from $C$ by $j$ iterations of the following: \begin{enumerate} \item adding a non-maximal subset, or \item removing the same element from every subset. \end{enumerate}
+\begin{lemma} Let $T$ be a $k$-tubing and $T'$ be a $(k+j)$-tubing of $K_{1,m}$, and let $C$ and $C'$ be their corresponding chains in $\mathcal{B}_m$ via the bijection in Lemma~\ref{tubings-chains-bijection}.
+Then $T \subset T'$ if and only if $C'$ can be obtained from $C$ by $j$ iterations of the following: \begin{enumerate} \item adding a non-maximal subset, or \item removing the same element from every subset. \end{enumerate} \end{lemma}